ipfs-rust/quinn-noise/README.md

 ## Session

+The session transcript is initialized with the protocol identifier.
+The client ephemeral and server static public keys, and the es dh are absorbed into the session transcript.
+From this session transcript a session identifier is extracted which is used to initialize a keyed session transcript as per the xoodyak paper section 3.3 authenticated encryption with a common secret.
+The encrypted client static public key, the ss dh and the psk which defaults to [0; 32] if none was provided are added to the session transcript.
+Then the encrypted ALPN string used to identify the application protocol and the encrypted client transport parameters as defined by the quic spec are added to the transcript.
+Common ALPN strings are `h3` for web or `libp2p` for libp2p applications.
+Finally an authentication tag for the crypto frame and 0-rtt keys are extracted.

-The initial packet contains the ephemeral client public key, the encrypted client static public key and the encrypted client transport parameters.
-After the initial packet 0-rtt packets can be sent using the `initiator-0rtt-key` without having to wait for a response from the server.
+The initial packet's crypto frame contains the protocol identifier, the client ephemeral public key, the encrypted client static public key, the encrypted ALPN identifier, the encrypted client transport parameters and an authentication tag.
+After the initial packet 0-rtt packets can be sent using the extracted 0-rtt key without having to wait for a response from the server.

 ```
 Initial: